CheickPaul/Finance-Python-Learning-Portfolio/Yale-financial-markets/README.md

 The objective is to consolidate key concepts in risk management, asset pricing, behavioral finance, and financial institutions, and to maintain a long-term reference framework for academic and professional development.

-Notes were originally taken progressively throughout the course and have been reorganized here for clarity and continuity.
+Notes were originally taken progressively throughout the course and have been reorganized here for clarity and continuity. > Notes currently start from Module 3.
+Modules 1 and 2 are not currently available.

 ## Disclaimer